 “The seed that falls on good ground will yield a fruitful harvest.”

 I am fascinated with the concept of treating Christian evangelism as if it was a political campaign, featuring Jesus as the dominant and exalted candidate for the highest office in the land, and his gospel as the perfect campaign brochure.
 The idea has taken hold of me.

-I am equally fascinated by Jesus’ many remarks, found in the gospels, concerning the topic of agriculture.
-There are in fact many parallels between his treatment of farming and our understanding of politics.
+I am equally intrigued by Jesus’ many remarks, found in the gospels, concerning the topic of agriculture.
+There are many parallels between his treatment of farming and our understanding of political campaigning.
 Most Christians would agree that when Jesus spoke of seedtime and harvest, sowing and reaping, weeding, watering, and pruning, he was referring to what he saw as an organic process by which his kingdom would grow and spread to all the nations of the world.

 Seeds are plain and ordinary, right?
 You pick them up at the garden center in the spring and plant them in your garden.
 Or you re-seed the bare patches in your lawn.
 No big deal.

 But some seeds are more valuable, and they come with a history.
 They are called heirloom or heritage seeds, and they have been developed over hundreds of years, perhaps by a single family who has guarded and propagated this particular variety because of its inherent value.

 So for the purposes of this article, I want to compare the Christian Bible to a seed catalog:

 - The Old Testament as a record of the history and development of one particular seed.